tiarataylor/NeighboringNodes/README.md

 Creates grid of sizexsize nodes and prints grid nodes if debug is True.

 ### get_coords(i)
-Returns x,y coords of node at index i. x and y are defined by list index (e.g. the top left node of a grid would have (0,0) coordinates).
+Returns tuple of x,y coords of node at index i. x and y are defined by list index (e.g. the top left node of a grid would have (0,0) coordinates).

 Parameters:
 - i: int >= 1